smsohan/MvcMailer/README.markdown

 * Adds mailSettings configSection to web.config file
 * Adds a sample Mailer called Notifier inside Mailers/Notifier.cs
 * Adds two views: WelcomeMessage.cshml and _Layout.cshtml inside Views/Notifier
+* Adds Mvc.Mailer to namespaces of the Razor view pages so that the helper methods and extensions are available to views without a using
 * To send and email, take a look inside the Mailers/Notifier.cs file.
 It looks like the following:

 The Minimal Version